CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-1.html)

-#### Drawing a histogram
+#### Draw a histogram for numbers

-Now, let's build a histogram showing the information of the **trees diameter**.
-The diameter is a **numeric** value, and we are going to classify the diameters in six buckets as follows:
+Next, let's take a look at building a histogram to show the distribution of a numeric value, **tree diameter**.

+For this case, the chart will have six histogram bars with the count of trees within each diameter range.
+To get this information, classify the diameter values into six buckets based on the viewport:

 ```js
 const viz = new carto.Viz(`